“Let’s go to Vietnam!”

-At first, I was still hesitated whether to bring my lappie together with me in case there’s any works that I need to rush at last minutes.
-However, final decision was…..not to bring works even not to think about works for those 4 days!
-Though in lieu, I have to get all works done prior departing.
+At first, I still hesitated whether to bring my lappie together with me in case there are any works that I need to rush in last minutes.
+However, the final decision was…..to leave my laptop at home.
+We decided not even to think about works for those 4 days!
+Though in lieu, I have to get all works done prior to departing.
 But I think I have made the right decision which you will find out why later on. :)

 ALONG THE WAY FROM AIRPORT TO HOTEL

-After we settled our luggage in our room, we walked out from the hotel and roamed nearby area for our late lunch.
-It was almost 4pm.
-Our hotel was located at the alley and along the walkway, we saw few food stalls.
+After we settled our luggage in our room, we walked out of the hotel and roamed the nearby area for our late lunch.
+It was almost 4 pm.
+Our hotel was located in the alley and along the walkway, we saw few food stalls.
 But when we approached the stalls and asked for the price, most of them ignoring us.
 I guessed because of the language barrier.
 So, we walked from one stall to another until we found one stall who at least know what we were asking.
 It was a stall selling phở!
 One of the must-eat food in Vietnam. :)

 Looking at the people and surrounding, it reminded me of my hometown in Medan.
 Similar in some ways but yet different. :)